CoreumFoundation/coreum/ibc.md

 - we must monitor the funds of relayer on all the chains (grafana metric)
 - if we want other entities to manage relayers we need to incentivize them to do it
 - how relayer syncs two chains? how often? what transactions are used? how much gas they take?
-- write a benchmark integration test to check how IBC transfers behave under load
-- inspect IBC transactions on other chains
+- inspect IBC transactions on other chains to check how much gas they take

 ### Hermes vs Cosmos relayer
 - Cosmos relayer is written in go, Hermes is written in rust